Prozor Castle

 A smaller fortification preceded the present castle.
 It is suspected that this fortification was already founded by the Illyrian tribe of the Dalmatae, well before the arrival of the Romans.

-In 1406, that predecessor was called 'Castrum Werhlychky' and gifted by Ladislaus of Naples, King of Naples, Hungary, and Croatia, to his deputy; Hrvoje Vukčić Hrvatinić.
+In 1406, the predecessor was called 'Castrum Werhlychky' and was gifted by Ladislaus of Naples, King of Naples, Hungary, and Croatia, to his deputy, Hrvoje Vukčić Hrvatinić.
 Hrvoje was one of the most powerful Bosnian noblemen of his time.
-He then enlarged and strengthened the castle to be able to defend the area against Ottoman invasions.
+He then enlarged and strengthened the castle to defend the area against Ottoman invasions.
 Since then, the castle was known as 'Prozor', meaning 'window' in Croatian.
-Together with the castles of Glavaš and Potravnik it formed a small defensive chain of castles in the south of the Kingdom of Croatia.
+Together with the castles of Glavaš and Potravnik, it formed a small defensive chain of castles in the south of the Kingdom of Croatia.

-Hrvoje died in 1416 and the castle passed to Ivaniš Nelipić, a powerful Croatian nobleman.
-When he died in 1435 it passed, through the marriage of his daughter, to the Frankopan family.
+Hrvoje died in 1416, and the castle passed to Ivaniš Nelipić, a powerful Croatian nobleman.
+When he died in 1435, it passed through his daughter's marriage to the Frankopan family.
 The castle became a contested possession and then passed through several hands.

-Later under the reign of the Austrian Empire the castle lost its strategic importance, although one source stated that it was already destroyed in 1715.
+Later, under the reign of the Austrian Empire, the castle lost its strategic importance, although one source claimed it had already been destroyed in 1715.

 The castle is situated on an isolated rock, detached from the cliffs of the Svilaja mountain range.
 It towers some 200 meters above the town.